nestordemeure/shelly/README.md

 Edit [`config.json`](./config.json) to change the model (defaults to `gpt-4.1-mini`) or customize which commands run without confirmation.

 > ⚠️ **Privacy Note:** By default, Shelly processes your requests, which might include your recent shell history, through the model's API.
 If privacy is a concern, you will want to [switch to a local model](https://llm.datasette.io/en/latest/plugins/directory.html#local-models).

-## TODO

-* Ensure the explanation is displayed before the code block, maybe by making it part of the tool call.